 When EPEAT Criteria are updated or revised, GEC establishes a transition period to allow Participating Manufacturers time to come into conformance with the updated or revised Criteria.
-GEC considers the number and complexity of new Criteria or proposed changes to existing Criteria when developing the timeframe of the transition period, and categorizes the revisions as identified below.
+GEC considers the number and complexity of new Criteria or proposed changes to existing Criteria, as well as product development cycles, and product availability on the Registry when developing the timeframe of the transition period.
 Further details on implementation requirements are identified in EPEAT Conformity Assurance Implementation Manual (P66).